top of page

 is early March to

-Members and friends bring their well-behaved pets (or a photo or other representation) to receive a blessing.
+Members and friends bring their well-behaved pets (or a photo or other representation).
 This beloved service honors our animal family members and friends Pets have ranged from dogs and cats, to song and land birds, to pigs, guinea pigs, rabbits, gerbils, goats and more.

 Fall Frolic